Samsung/tizen-docs/docs/application/dotnet/guides/nui/visuals.md

 <a name="visualmap"></a>
 ## Using Visual Maps

-You can both create visuals and position, and then resize them within a control, using classes inherited from the [Tizen.NUI.VisualMap](https://samsung.github.io/TizenFX/latest/api/Tizen.NUI.VisualMap.html) class, which is a base class for visuals.
+You can both create visuals and position, and then resize them within a control, using classes inherited from the [Tizen.NUI.VisualMap](/application/dotnet/api/TizenFX/latest/api/Tizen.NUI.VisualMap.html) class, which is a base class for visuals.
 The class encapsulates various visual properties, such as the size, offset, depth index, shader, mix color, and opacity.
 It also contains the transform map for the visual and provides a custom `Shader` property.

 To use visual maps follow the steps:

 -   You can create a property map for a visual using a `Tizen.NUI.VisualMap`-inherited class.

-    The following example illustrats part of the [Tizen.NUI.ColorVisual](https://samsung.github.io/TizenFX/latest/api/Tizen.NUI.ColorVisual.html) class, which defines a color visual property map:
+    The following example illustrats part of the [Tizen.NUI.ColorVisual](/application/dotnet/api/TizenFX/latest/api/Tizen.NUI.ColorVisual.html) class, which defines a color visual property map:

-    ```
+    ```csharp
     public class ColorVisual : VisualMap

     private Color _mixColorForColorVisual = null;